 By shifting traditional AI and generative AI inferencing workloads onto the device, developers can enhance data privacy, decrease latency, and cut down on networking costs.
 These factors have historically posed challenges to the widespread adoption of AI.
 The result?
 Device refresh cycles will be reduced because AI productivity applications help justify the purchase of new PCs, smartphones, notebooks, and other personal/work devices.

 On-device AI isn't just about enterprise productivity tools.
-It's about empowering device manufacturers and software developers to create a whole new range of consumer-facing applications.
+It's about empowering device manufacturers and software developers to create a whole new range of consumer and enterprise-facing applications.
 Imagine a world where your device can help you organize your travel itinerary or manage your smart home appliances for energy usage optimization.
-That's the power of on-device AI.
+That's the potential power of bringing AI directly on-device.

 Given the transformative impact of AI devices, ABI Research foresees a bright future for AI chipset development.
 Heavy-hitting vendors like Qualcomm, Intel, AMD, MediaTek, and NVIDIA have demonstrated their focus on seizing this emerging opportunity.